Thoughts on using LLMs to code

 Also, source code quality isn’t an entirely objective measurement.
 It is true that source code determines of a program runs without bugs.
 However, source code also has subjective measurements.
 Different people can format code in different ways because of preferences, and equivalent logic can be implemented in multiple ways.

 If an AI tool is being used to write code, I think it is best for someone to look at the user-facing output and not pay attention to the generated code.
 In this case, an effective AI tool would save time and reduce the amount of information someone has to process.
-If an LLM is used to generate code, I think vibe coding is better than manual review.
+If an LLM is used to generate code.